Artemis II Launch: How To Watch NASA’s Historic Event

 Live coverage and audio commentary of tanking operations for the launch started at 7:45 AM EDT on April 1.

-Next, full coverage of the launch will begin on the free streaming platform NASA+ at 12:50 PM EDT.
+Full coverage of the launch started on the free streaming platform NASA+ at 12:50 PM EDT.
 You can also check NASA’s social media platforms and YouTube channel for coverage.

-Plus, local news outlets are expected to be running coverage before, during, and after the launch.
+Plus, major news outlets are expected to run coverage before, during, and after the launch.
 Make sure you’re tuned in before the 6:24 PM EDT launch time so you don’t miss liftoff!

 But you don’t have to be at Kennedy Space Center to see the launch.
 If weather conditions are favorable, many people in Florida and Southeast Georgia may be able to see Artemis II as it travels into space.
 You can check the post below to view a visibility map from NASA.